Parkland school shooting: Football coach died shielding students

 Feis was one of the 17 people killed at the school on Wednesday, Broward County Sheriff Scott Israel told reporters on Thursday.

-Witnesses said when the gunfire broke out, Feis quickly draped himself over students, acting as a human shield.
+The death toll, witnesses said, would have been even higher had it not been for Feis.
+They said that when the gunfire broke out, Feis quickly draped himself over students, acting as a human shield.

 "He shielded two kids from being shot.
 He took the bullets himself," Julien Decoste, a student who survived by hiding in a closet with classmates, told NBC News.
 "As I was being escorted out of the building, I had to step over him.
 Right then and there ...
 I knew: He had to have been dead or injured."